Iowa attorney general leads study of high fertilizer prices

-DES MOINES, Iowa (AP) — Dramatic increases in the price of farm fertilizers have prompted federal agriculture officials and a leading farm state attorney general to look into the causes and whether farmers have been subjected to unfair practices by an industry with few competitors.
+DES MOINES (AP) — Dramatic increases in the price of farm fertilizers have prompted federal agriculture officials and a leading farm state attorney general to look into the causes and whether farmers have been subjected to unfair practices by an industry with few competitors.

 Iowa Attorney General Tom Miller on Thursday said the inquiry wasn’t an antitrust investigation but “sort of the initial look to see what has happened.”